By Helen Serras-Herman

 After spending years restoring the structures with the help of his brother Herman, in 1946 I.D.
 Blumenthal and his wife, Madolyn, dedicated Wildacres, or “God’s Mountain” as he adoringly called it, “to the betterment of human relations”, with a purpose of promoting brotherhood and interfaith amity and welcoming groups.
 Every day, participants at Wildacres repeat the words from Psalm 133:1 posted on the wall over the fireplace “Behold how good and how pleasant it is for brethren to dwell together in unity,” reminding everyone the values of this special place.

-The first EFLMS Wildacres Workshop was held in 1973, after the encouragement and arrangements of then EFLMS secretary Wilma D. Bonar (later EFLMS president) with the Blumenthal family.
-The EFLMS Wildacres Workshop cannot materialize without the continuous sponsorship of the Blumenthal Foundation.
+The first EFMLS Wildacres Workshop was held in 1973, after the encouragement and arrangements of then EFMLS secretary Wilma D. Bonar (later EFMLS president) with the Blumenthal family.
+The EFMLS Wildacres Workshop cannot materialize without the continuous sponsorship of the Blumenthal Foundation.
 Philip Blumenthal is the director of Wildacres.
 The resident manager, Dave Lovett, welcomes every group and takes care of everything on the property: administration, group services, maintenance, and gardening.

 Planning a Studying Vacation